samizdatco/skia-canvas/docs/api/index.md

  - [Path2D][p2d_mdn] ⧸ [extensions][path2d] 🧪

 In addition, the module contains:

--[FontLibrary][fontlibrary] a global object for inspecting the system’s fonts and loading additional ones -[Window][window] a class allowing you to display your canvas interactively in an on-screen window -[App][app] a helper class for coordinating multiple windows in a single script -[loadImage()][loadimage] a utility function for loading `Image` objects asynchronously
+- [FontLibrary][fontlibrary] a global object for inspecting the system’s fonts and loading additional ones
+- [Window][window] a class allowing you to display your canvas interactively in an on-screen window
+- [App][app] a helper class for coordinating multiple windows in a single script
+- [loadImage()][loadimage] a utility function for loading `Image` objects asynchronously

 ----